 On July 2, 2012, the Company exited its consumer business through the sale of the assets of that business in two separate transactions.
 As described further in Note 7, the disposition of the consumer business qualified for presentation as discontinued operations; therefore, these financial statements have been retrospectively adjusted for all periods presented to report the consumer business as a discontinued operation.
-The Adjustments to Condensed Consolidated Statement of Operations and Adjustments to Condensed Consolidated Statement of Cash Flows tables below also include a column for discontinued operations to allow reconciliation back to the originally issued financial statements.
+In the previously issued financial statements, the sale of the consumer business was incorrectly included in continuing operations.